wintersys-projects/adt-build-machine-scripts/doco/AgileToolkitOperations/WebrootConfigurationWorkflow.md

 - If you are deploying from a temporal backup then PERSIST ASSETS TO CLOUD CAN BE 1.

 - When PERSIST_ASSETS_TO_CLOUD is 1, then you can set which directories of your applications webroot you wish to be stored in the cloud (the S3 Data storage).
 Please refer to the specification for more details on how to set the value of DIRECTORIES_TO_MOUNT.
+If SYNC_WEBROOTS is 1, the directories mounted from S3 will not be included in the syncing process

 --------
 There is a special case where if